-Holds a strong desire to understand customer needs and do whatever it takes to resolve customer issues.
-Likely to deliver exceptional customer service that delights the customer, greatly improves customer satisfaction and customer relationships, and strengthens the reputation of the organization.
-Demonstrates a strong level of understanding, dedication, and the ability to be proactive.
+Holds an above average desire to understand customer needs and do what it takes to resolve customer issues.
+Likely to deliver very good customer service that improves customer satisfaction and customer relationships and positively impacts the reputation of the organization.
+Demonstrates an above average level of understanding, dedication, and the ability to be proactive.